hasura/learn-graphql/tutorials/backend/backend/tutorial-site/content/introduction.md

 ---
 title: "Course Introduction"
 metaTitle: "Course Introduction | Hasura Backend Tutorial"
-metaDescription: "A powerful and concise tutorial that will introduce you to integrating backend applications with Hasura"
+metaDescription: "A concise backend application tutorial optionally integrating with Hasura"
 ---

-This course is a super quick introduction to integrating backend applications with Hasura GraphQL.
+This course is a super quick introduction to developing backend applications and optionally integrating them with [Hasura GraphQL](https://hasura.io/).

+When developing backend applications, especially ones with GraphQL, there are many things you need to worry about, such as security, performance, and the manual labor of creating CRUD operations.

+Hasura reduces the bulk of this complexity of setting up a GraphQL API from scratch by giving you instant GraphQL CRUD for databases covering most of the data fetching and real-time subscription use cases.
+When you need to run custom business logic, Hasura lets you extend your graph in multiple ways.

 ## Pre-requisites {#prerequisites}

-You should be familiar with Hasura to quickly dive into the integration sections that this course focuses on.
-In case you are new to Hasura, we recommend you go over the [Introduction to Hasura Introduction](https://hasura.io/learn/graphql/hasura/introduction/) Course before taking this.
+You should be familiar with your language of choice.
+If you are new to Hasura and want to integrate, we recommend you go over the [Introduction to Hasura](https://hasura.io/learn/graphql/hasura/introduction/) Course before taking this.

 ## What will I learn? {#what-will-i-learn}

-This course will help you understand how to integrate backend applications with Hasura.
-There are step by step guides for many of the popular languages that work well with Hasura.
+This course will help you understand how to do everyday backend application tasks and how to integrate Hasura.
+We have step-by-step guides for many of the popular languages.

 ## What do I need to take this tutorial? {#what-do-i-need}

-- An instance of Hasura running either on Hasura Cloud or somewhere publicly accessible so that you can configure JWT secrets.
 - Your chosen language
+- Optionally a running instance of Hasura such as Hasura Cloud